Sisk, Stephanie

 Dear Parent,

-In order to guarantee your child, and all the students in our classroom, have the learning climate they deserve, we utilize a “STAR Student” discipline plan.
+In order to guarantee your child, and all the students in our classroom, have the learning climate they deserve, we utilize a “Happy Camper Superstar Student” discipline plan.

 Our Rules